-Covid 19 coronavirus: One day to D-Day; is the Mt Roskill cluster still growing?
+Covid 19 coronavirus: Two new cases today - including a health worker at Jet Park quarantine facility

 "This case is still being investigated to determine if the infection came from the community or from within the quarantine facility, though at this stage no obvious links to other cases in the community have been established," the ministry said.

-Genome sequencing of the health worker's Covid-19 is being undertaken.
+Genome sequencing of the health worker's Covid-19 is being undertaken and results are expected tomorrow.

-The positive case was found from routine weekly testing of Jet Park workers, which only started this week.

-The health worker was tested last week and returned a negative test.
-The genome sequencing results are expected tomorrow.

 Protocols and procedures are now being double-checked at the facility, where there is a higher risk of infection.